Ahren09/my-wowchemy-site/content/publication/www2023/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 36th AAAI Conference on Artificial Intelligence (AAAI'22)*
+publication: Under Review # In *Proceedings of the 28th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'22)*
-publication_short: In *AAAI 2022*
+publication_short: Under Review  # In *KDD 2022*

-abstract: The detection of fake news often requires sophisticated reasoning skills, such as logically combining information by considering word-level subtle clues.
-In this paper, we move towards fine-grained reasoning for fake news detection by better reflecting the logical processes of human thinking and enabling the modeling of subtle clues.
-In particular, we propose a fine-grained reasoning framework by following the human information-processing model, introduce a mutual-reinforcement-based method for incorporating human knowledge about which evidence is more important, and design a prior-aware bi-channel kernel graph network to model subtle differences between pieces of evidence.
-Extensive experiments show that our model outperforms the state-of-the-art methods and demonstrate the explainability of our approach.
+abstract: TBD

 # Summary.
 An optional shortened abstract.
-summary: Fake News Detection, Natural Language Processing,
+summary: Code recommendation based on Graph Neural Networks

-tags: []
+tags: [GNN]

 # Display this page in the Featured widget?
 featured: true